-- Students outside the School Building, but on Campus (P.E., recess, etc.): Possible Response: Consider retreating to offsite location for safety.
-Example locations may be a business, residence, church.
-Notify first responders of location by phoning 911. - 2.
-Gymnasium: - Possible Response: Consider running for exits if an active shooter enters the gym.
+a.
+Possible Response: Consider running for exits if an active shooter enters the gym.
 If shooting occurs in another portion of the building and a lockdown is activated then consider moving to the locker room and locking the door.
-If there are no locker rooms, use an equipment room, lock doors and find "safe area." - 3.
-Cafeteria: - Possible Response: Consider running for exits if an active shooter enters the cafeteria.
+If there are no locker rooms, use an equipment room, lock doors, and find a "safe area."

+3. Cafeteria:

+a.
+Possible Response: Consider running for exits if an active shooter enters the cafeteria.
 If the shooting occurs in another portion of the building and a lockdown is activated, consider moving to the nearest classroom or kitchen area if this area can be locked.
 (This is dependent upon the floor plan of the school)